Looking for the best Kanban software? Here are the top 20 of 2021!

 Price: $17.50 user/month for the enterprise package.

 Jira is a powerful task management system for IT organizations.
 It offers a variety of features making it easier for development teams to manage and track work.
-Most of features are geared towards the IT process and allow users to plan, execute and release code as well as register and solve any issues.
+Most of the features are geared towards the IT process and allow users to plan, execute and release code as well as register and solve any issues.
 Kanban boards in Jira are utilized to track the work that is being done.
 They are configured out of columns and WIP limits to give a quick overview and control the flow of the work.
 The teams can also measure velocity with the help of cycle time and use additional project management features like reporting and collaboration.

 Jira is a complicated tool created specifically for IT organizations.
 As such, it offers a variety of features, but can also prove to be difficult to use for those in different fields.
-If you are looking for something that will fit your entire organization, some other options on this best Kanban tools list may be preferred.
+If you are looking for something that will fit your entire organization, some other options on this list may be preferred.
 However, if you need a tool for your IT team, Jira is worth considering.

-Cons: Overly complicated for teams outside the IT sector, more difficult to scale in non IT companies.
+Cons: Overly complicated for teams outside the IT sector, more difficult to scale in non-IT companies.

 Price: $14 user/month for the Premium plan.

-4 Eylean Board
+4 Eylean Board Kanban software

-Eylean board is a powerful on-premise Kanban solution great for those that need full control of their data.
+Eylean Board is a powerful on-premise Kanban solution great for those that need full control of their data.
 Kanban board being the main focus of this tool, teams get great customization options for their task board.
 Making it easy to use for companies from various industries and backgrounds.
-The Kanban board is modifiable with columns, column groups and rows, and users can choose to add in WIP limits and priority swimlanes to get full control of the process.
+The Kanban board is modifiable with columns, column groups, and rows, and users can choose to add in WIP limits and priority swimlanes to get full control of the process.

-To track the progress, Eylean Board offers 18 different reports, amongst which you will find Lead & Cycle time report as well as a Burndown chart.
+To track the progress, Eylean Board offers 18 different reports, amongst which you will find a Lead & Cycle time report as well as a Burndown chart.
 Additional collaboration features like time tracking and extensive task details are available and software development teams can enjoy a real-time integration with TFS.

-Pros: Flexible Kanban structure, 18 professional reports and TFS integration.
+Pros: Flexible Kanban structure, 18 professional reports, and TFS integration.

-Cons: On-premise Windows only solution.
+Cons: On-premise Windows-only solution.